 If there's not enough liquid in the pan to make sauce, add some more stock, wine, fruit juice, water or a combination.
 Bring to a rolling boil.
 Mix a heaped teaspoonful of cornflour to a thin smooth paste with some water, add this to the juices in the pan and stir until it's boiling again.
 Taste the sauce and add flavourings if necessary.

-Warm the meat in the sauce for a minute or so.
+Warm the meat in the sauce for couple of minutes.
 Serve the meat on a flat dish and the sauce in a bowl.